As our family members or friends get older, it’s normal to worry about them and want to help.

 - the birth of new children or grandchildren

 - if they have bought or sold any property

 Talk to your loved one about whether they would like to give someone an enduring power of attorney.
 This means giving someone else the legal authority to look after their affairs, if needed.

 Suggest that they think about who they would want to make financial decisions for them, if they become unable to.
 Don't pressure them into nominating any particular person.

 Encourage them to think about who the right person is (or people, as they can appoint more than one).
 The person needs to be trustworthy, reliable and have the skills to manage the older person's finances.

 So that everyone knows their wishes, encourage your loved one to discuss their decision with their family.
 This will help avoid surprises and disputes later on.

 Consider financial advice

-The Department of Human Services offer free seminars on a variety of financial topics for seniors, such as:
+Services Australia have Financial Information Officers that can provide free information on a variety of financial topics for seniors, such as: